anasnazz/InstaSpyBot-SMMS/README.md

 ## License

 InstaSpyBot is licensed under the MIT license.
-See LICENSE.txt for more details.
+See [LICENSE](LICENSE) for more details.